mobiletest2016/machine-learning-articles/articles/what-is-padding-in-a-neural-network.md

 [![](images/CNN.png)]

-What you see on the left is an RGB input image - width \[latex\]W\[/latex\], height \[latex\]H\[/latex\] and three channels.
+What you see on the left is an RGB input image - width $W$, height $H$ and three channels.
 Hence, this layer is likely the _first layer in your model_; in any other scenario, you'd have feature maps as the input to your layer.

 Now, what is a feature map?
 That's the yellow block in the image.
-It's a collection of \[latex\]N\[/latex\] one-dimensional "maps" that each represent a particular "feature" that the model has spotted within the image.
+It's a collection of $N$ one-dimensional "maps" that each represent a particular "feature" that the model has spotted within the image.
 This is why convolutional layers are known as feature extractors.

 Now, this is very nice - but how do we get from input (whether image or feature map) to a feature map?
 This is through _kernels_, or _filters_, actually.
-These filters - you configure some number \[latex\]N\[/latex\] per convolutional layer - "slide" (strictly: convolve) over your input data, and have the same number of "channel" dimensions as your input data, but have much smaller widths and heights.
+These filters - you configure some number $N$ per convolutional layer - "slide" (strictly: convolve) over your input data, and have the same number of "channel" dimensions as your input data, but have much smaller widths and heights.
 For example, for the scenario above, a filter may be 3 x 3 pixels wide and high, but always has 3 channels as our input has 3 channels too.

 Now, when they slide over the input - from left to right horizontally, then moving down vertically after a row has been fully captured - they perform _element-wise multiplications_ between what's "currently under investigation" within the input data and the _weights present within the filter_.
 These weights are equal to the weights of a "classic" neural network, but are structured in a different way.
 Hence, optimization a ConvNet involves computing [a loss value](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/about-loss-and-loss-functions.md) for the model and subsequently using [an optimizer](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/gradient-descent-and-its-variants.md) to change the weights.